chandan-24/Harperive/README.md

 **Search by hash**

-- `schema (optional)` - schema where the table you are searching lives
+- `schema (optional)` - schema is where the table you are searching lives
 - `table (required)` - table you wish to search
 - `hash_attribute (required)` - hash_attribute for table you are searching. defined in add table
 - `hash_values(required)` - array of hashes to retrive